structr/structr/docs/Backend User's Guide.md

 ### The Neo4j property graph
 Data in a Neo4j database is stored in what is called a property graph.
 This graph consists of nodes and relationships, which both can have an arbitrary number of primitive properties, including arrays.
 Properties are stored and retrieved using a String key, so you can think of such a property container as a kind of persistent map.
 Nodes are the basic building blocks of a property graph and can be connected to other nodes using relationships.

-### structr’s data model
-structr extends the Neo4j property graph, adding type safety, validation, automatic indexing and transparent relationship creation.
-When you access structr entities using Java code, you can use `setProperty()` and `getProperty()` to work with collections of nodes and structr will automatically create relationships for the defined relation.

 ## The first steps
 ### Creating a new project